-Crowdfunding Review: “Replicator Remastered” (Independent comics)
+Crowdfunding Review: “Replicator Remastered” (Independent Comics, Repost)

 My next installment of crowdfunding review is for Replicator Remastered by Rob Arnold.
 For those of you not familiar with this review format, I grade a crowdfunding campaign based on four distinct categories: